mariovalney/api-improver-for-woocommerce/readme.txt

 Nope.
 The intention here is to improve WooCommerce API REST.

+= I want to add my customization to endpoints =

+Check filters on endpoints classes with "request_for_prepare_object_for_database" end.

 = Can I help you? =

 Yes!
 Visit [GitHub repository](https://github.com/mariovalney/api-improver-for-woocommerce).

 == Screenshots ==

-1. Request to create/update a Product with a category by name
+1. Request to create/update a Product

 == Changelog ==

 = 1.0 =

 * It's alive!
+* Improved endpoint "/products" to accept category/tag by "name" and "slug" if "id" is not provided.
+* Improved endpoint "/products" to search for taxonomies by "name" for attributes if "id" is not provided.

 == Upgrade Notice ==